timtimkaaa/MyObsidianRepoo/Inbox/I need to implement a better way to handle all of my friendships.md

 So here's the current list (and I'll try to update it once a month):
 - **Most important friendships**
+	- Artemiy Gaidashou
+	- Ulyana (^ girlfriend)
 	- Dima Letova
+	- Egor
+	- Ilya
+	- Artem Narkievich
-	- Artemiy Gaidashou
+	- Anton
-	- Ulyana
+	-
 - **Potential important friendships**
 - **Other friends**
 ### Also check out / References